Not a Bad Thing: Release and promotion

 RCA executives reportedly believed that "Not a Bad Thing" could be The 20/20 Experience – 2 of 2s largest commercial success.
 However, they instead opted to release "Take Back the Night" and "TKO" first, to represent the album's R&B sound and distinguish "Not a Bad Thing" from the sonically similar "Mirrors".
-A radio edit of the song was digitally released on February 24, 2014 in Austria, France, Germany, Italy, Spain, Switzerland, the United Kingdom and the United States.
+A radio edit of it was digitally released on February 24, 2014, in Austria, France, Germany, Italy, Spain, Switzerland, the United Kingdom and the United States.
 The next day, it impacted the contemporary hit radio in the United States.
-On March 31 was sent to US adult contemporary radio and on May 27 to its UK equivalent.
-"Not a Bad Thing" was released as a CD single in Austria, Germany and Switzerland; apart from the radio edit of the song it also featured the "TKO (Black Friday Remix)".
-"Not a Bad Thing" impacted the mainstream radio in Italy on June 4.
+On March 31, it was sent to US adult contemporary radio.
+The song was released as a CD single in Austria, Germany and Switzerland; apart from the radio edit of it, it also featured the Black Friday remix version of "TKO".
+The song impacted the mainstream radio in Italy on June 4.